finsrud/sane/README.md

 **Simple Agreement for Now Equity**

-Updated, modernized Series Seed equity financing documents for seed-stage startups, aligned with the October 2025 NVCA model document updates.
+You've outgrown the SAFE.
+You're not ready for a full NVCA round.
+The Series Seed (SANE Edition) sits in the middle — real preferred equity, a clean cap table, and a working board, without the hundred-page overhead.

 ---

 ## The problem

-Seed-stage founders choosing between a SAFE and a full NVCA equity round are choosing between two tools designed for different situations.
-SAFEs are built for speed and simplicity when pricing is premature.
-The NVCA suite is built for thoroughness when the stakes justify it.
-But a lot of companies fall in between: they're ready for real equity, a formal cap table, and a board, but they don't need a hundred pages of documents to get there.
+Seed-stage founders raising capital face an uncomfortable choice: use a SAFE and defer every decision that matters, or negotiate a full NVCA equity round and spend a month and $50K+ in legal fees while you're still confirming product-market fit.

+For a lot of companies, neither is right.

-**SAFEs work well for early fundraising, but they come with trade-offs.** SAFE holders don't receive capital gains treatment on their investment or start the QSBS clock (arguably).
-While SAFEs are outstanding, the cap table remains ambiguous in ways that matter: calculating dilution, pro rata rights, and liquidation waterfalls.
-SAFE "stacking" or carrying an oversized option pool into a priced round creates dilution traps that catch founders off guard.
-And because SAFEs defer governance entirely, startups that would benefit from an engaged board and investors that would benefit from protective provisions are left without either until the next round.
+**SAFEs work well early, but they come with trade-offs.** SAFE holders don't start the QSBS clock at investment (arguably).
+While SAFEs are outstanding, the cap table remains ambiguous: dilution, pro rata rights, and liquidation waterfalls are all deferred.
+SAFE stacking at different valuation caps creates conversion surprises that founders don't see coming.
+And because SAFEs defer governance entirely, founders who would benefit from an engaged board and investors who would benefit from protective provisions are left without either until the next round.

-**The full NVCA suite is the gold standard for priced rounds, but it's built for Series A and beyond.** The standard NVCA model documents (Stock Purchase Agreement, Investors' Rights Agreement, Voting Agreement, Right of First Refusal and Co-Sale Agreement, and Certificate of Incorporation) run to more than a hundred pages combined.
-Closing on them typically takes a month and legal fees normally exceed $50,000.
-Founders find themselves negotiating registration rights, IPO demand thresholds, and governance provisions designed for companies with millions in revenue, all at a stage where they still may be confirming product market fit.
-And no founder wants to take their foot off the gas for a month to close a seed round.
+**The full NVCA suite is the gold standard, but it's built for Series A and beyond.** Five documents, a month to close, and legal fees that routinely exceed $50,000 — built for companies that have already confirmed product-market fit, not companies still finding it.

-## What this project does
+## What this is

 Series Seed (SANE Edition) sits in the middle.
-A term sheet and two documents.
-Real equity on your cap table from day one.
+Three documents.
+Real preferred stock on your cap table from day one.
 A formal board with designated seats.
 Clear investor rights, protective provisions, and pro rata participation.
 QSBS eligibility from the start.
-And a closing timeline measured in days, not months, at a cost closer to a SAFE round than a Series A.
+A closing timeline measured in days, not months, at a cost closer to a SAFE round than a Series A.

 This is a fork of the [Series Seed](https://github.com/seriesseed/equity) v3.2 documents, updated to reflect current market practice and the October 2, 2025 NVCA model legal document revisions.

+## Why it matters

+**For founders:**

+- **Cap table certainty.** With priced equity, the cap table is clean and final at closing.
+No stacked SAFEs at different caps, no conversion surprises at the next round.
+- **A functional board.** SAFEs defer governance entirely.
+SANE gives you designated board seats — founder, investor, and mutual consent directors — from day one.
+- **No conversion event.** What you negotiate is what you get.
+SAFE stacking creates invisible dilution that only resolves at your next raise.
+Priced equity eliminates that entirely.
+- **Series A readiness.** NVCA-aligned documents mean next-round counsel can redline SANE against the NVCA model and immediately see the delta — no archaeology, no unwinding a non-standard structure.

+**For investors:**

+- **QSBS from closing.** Preferred stock purchased at a priced round starts the Section 1202 clock at closing.
+For investors targeting the QSBS exclusion, that timing difference can be worth millions.
+- **Cap table clarity.** Every investor knows exactly what they own and where they stand.
+- **Governance rights.** Board representation, information rights, participation rights, and protective provisions — none of which SAFEs provide.
+- **MFN protection.** If the company subsequently issues equity on more favorable terms, SANE investors are entitled to equivalent rights, and Major Purchaser status carries forward.

 ## Documents